-There will be a three-hour open-book in-class final exam.
-The exam will be one hour multiple choice and two hours essay.
+Your grade in this class is based on a three-hour open-book in-class final exam.
+The exam will be approximately one hour multiple choice and two hours essay.
 The multiple choice questions will be primarily directed to Part III of the course and leasehold estates, although a few questions will be drawn from other parts of the course.
 Part III of the class will not be covered in the essay portion of the exam.

-Office Hours
+Office Hours: TBA